TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 This folder contains the images found in this readme file

+### `Getting Started Guide`

+Here is a video guide on how to Install, Setup, and Run the B2FP, courtesy of Okom1: https://youtu.be/A4cyNZ35xEY

 ## Demo

-This set of objects will be what is included in the Asset Library pack
+This set of objects will be what is included in the Asset Library Essentials pack
 <div align="left">
     <img src="/Images/BlockoutItems103123.jpg" alt="Available Printables" title="Available Printables" width="800">
 </div>